ahhz/raster/documentation/functions/assign.md

 `to` and `from` must have the same dimensions

 ## Complexity
 The complexity is the cost of iterating over all elements in `to` and `from`.
-It is at least O(n) where n is the number of pixels but can be more depending on `from` and `to`.
+It is at least O(n) where n is the number of cells but can be more depending on the type of `from` and `to`.

 ## Example of use
 ```cpp